minvws/nl-covid19-data-dashboard/packages/app/schema/README.md

 generates a list of paths to each json file in the `packages/app/public/json` folder and serves them in a structure that divides them up between `in`, `nl`, `vr` and `gm`.

-The validator will then be able to pick associate the right schema with the right JSON file.
+The validator will then be able to associate the right schema with the right JSON file.

 Apart from the normal JSON schema validation, which simply uses AJV to validate the data against the schema, a number of custom validations have been added as well.